nexiality/documentation/tipsandtricks/TargetedData-Plan.md

 ---

-Nexial provides a mechanism to execute multiple scripts, either in succession or in sequence through the use of [test plan](../userguide/UnderstandingExcelTemplates#anatomy-of-a-nexial-test-plan).
+Nexial provides a mechanism to execute multiple scripts, either in succession or in sequence through the use of a [test plan](../userguide/UnderstandingExcelTemplates#anatomy-of-a-nexial-test-plan).
 A test plan organizes the order of executions across multiple scripts, even those in different projects (i.e. different project directories).
-In addition, one can associate different data files and datasheets per script execution, making the test plan a powerful tool to create intricate and dynamic automation.
-Let's see this in more details.
+Also, one can associate different data files and datasheets per script execution, making the test plan a powerful tool to create intricate and dynamic automation.
+Let's see this in more detail.

 ### Primer on Test Plan
 Suppose we have the following test plan (`arifact/plan/TestPlan.xlsx`):<br/>
 ![](image/TargetedData_Plan1.png)<br/>

 This test plan references 2 scripts: `PlanControl1` and `PlanControl2`.
-Consistent to Nexial's design and approach to convention, the script location is automatically resolved based on the location of the test plan.
+Consistent with Nexial's design and approach towards convention, the script location is automatically resolved based on the location of the test plan.
 Similarly, the data file is also resolved by the same convention, which is:

 > <br/>
 > The test plan resides in `artifact/plan/`<br/>